Maboroshy/Max-for-Live-Devices/LiveAPI to OSC/readme.md

 Use `/live_set/beat` address to get/observe the current beat number in measure.

-There are [Max JS API](https://docs.cycling74.com/apiref/js/liveapi/) actions you can add to an abject or property address:
+There are [Max JS API](https://docs.cycling74.com/apiref/js/liveapi/) actions you can add to an address:

 `/children` - returns object's children IDs
 `/getcount` - returns the number of the object's children